 Nonmetro America does "lose" population every 10 years when nonmetro counties that have been growing rapidly enough become reclassified as metro.
-In the latest update announced by the Office of Management and Budget in March 2013, 113 nonmetro counties (with 5.9 million people) switched to metro status while 36 counties (with 1 million people) no longer qualified as metro, resulting in a net nonmetro population "loss" of 4.9 million from reclassification.
+In the latest update announced by the U.S. Office of Management and Budget in March 2013, 113 nonmetro counties (with 5.9 million people) switched to metro status while 36 counties (with 1 million people) no longer qualified as metro, resulting in a net nonmetro population "loss" of 4.9 million from reclassification.
 The recent nonmetro population trends described here are independent of reclassification, having occurred in a constant set of nonmetro counties.
 In the long run, removal of fast-growing counties makes it harder for nonmetro America to sustain overall population growth.

 County population change includes two major components: natural change (births minus deaths) and net migration (in-migrants minus out-migrants).

 - While natural change has gradually trended downward over time, net migration rates tend to fluctuate in response to economic conditions.

-Historically, nonmetro population grew because high rates of natural increase always offset any net migration loss nonmetro areas experienced.
+Historically, nonmetro population grew because high rates of natural increase always offset any net migration loss in nonmetro areas.

 - Rural out-migration peaked in the 1950s and 1960s (not shown on graph), but was offset by high "baby boom" birth rates.

-- Net out-migration from nonmetro areas was more severe during the 1980s compared with 2010-14, but overall population change remained positive during the 1980s because natural increase contributed roughly 0.5 percent growth (compared with 0.1 percent today).
+- Net out-migration from nonmetro areas was more severe during the 1980s than during 2010-14, but overall population change remained positive during the 1980s because natural increase contributed roughly 0.5 percent growth (compared with 0.1 percent recently).

 - Falling birth rates and an aging nonmetro population have steadily dampened the contribution of natural change to nonmetro population growth.

 - Nonmetro net migration rates peaked during the "rural rebound" in the mid-1990s and again in 2004-06, just prior to the recent housing mortgage crisis and economic recession.
 Net migration remained positive for much of the past two decades, increasing nonmetro population every year but one from 1990 to 2009, but has since contributed to population loss.